Solo Traveller Tips: 40 Tips For When You Travel Alone

 - Watch your alcohol consumption when you travel alone.
-Do not let your drink ever leave your sight.
+Do not ever let your drink leave your sight.
 Ever.
 If you accidentally leave your drink or you don’t think you kept a careful watch, ditch it.
 You never know when someone may have slipped something into your drink.

-- I don’t normally wear tight or short things anyway but when I travel alone I tend to be even more covered up because I don’t like unwanted attention.
+- I don’t normally wear tight or short things but when I travel alone I tend to be even more covered up because I don’t like unwanted attention.

-- We are always taught to be polite but if someone is bothering you or being aggressive then be rude if you have to be.
+- We are always taught to be polite but if someone is bothering you or being aggressive be rude if you have to be.

 - For ladies: If you’re concerned about unwanted attention, wear a fake wedding band.
 I did.
 If a man was a bit too inquisitive, I would say that my husband is back at the hotel or meeting me shortly.